run-ai/docs/docs/developer/rest-auth.md

     * Select `Editor` to manipulate _Projects_ and _Departments_ using the [Administrator REST API](admin-rest-api/overview.md).
     * Select `Administrator` to manipulate _Users_, _Tenant Settings_ and _Clusters_ using the [Administrator REST API](admin-rest-api/overview.md).
 * Copy the `<APPLICATION-NAME>` and `<CLIENT-SECRET>` to be used below
-* `<COMPANY-URL>` is `app.run.ai` for SaaS installations (not `<company>.run.ai`) or the Run:AI user interface URL for Self-hosted installations.
+* `<COMPANY-URL>` is `app.run.ai` for SaaS installations (not `<company>.run.ai`) or the Run:ai user interface URL for Self-hosted installations.
 * Go to `Settings | General`, under `Researcher Authentication` copy `<REALM>`.

 !!!
 Important Note
     Creating Client Application tokens is only available with SaaS installations where the tenant has been created post-January 2022 or any Self-hosted installation.
-If you are an administrator but do not see the `Settings | Application` area, please contact Run:AI customer support.
+If you are an administrator but do not see the `Settings | Application` area, please contact Run:ai customer support.

 ## Request an API Token

-Use the above parameters to get a temporary token to access Run:AI as follows.
+Use the above parameters to get a temporary token to access Run:ai as follows.

 ### Example command to get an API token